 (Health and Safety Code sections 1377, 11378, and 11379)

 These laws found under Health and Safety Code sections 11377, 11378, and 11379 are similar to the laws in sections 11350, 11351, and 11352 and regulate the same acts but only for specific drugs, called "restricted drugs" by the statute, the most common of which is methamphetamine.
 There is very little difference in substance between the statutes, except that unlike section 11350, which is most often charged as a felony (unless the drug is a certain class of barbiturates), section 11377 can be charged as a misdemeanor.
 As with violation of section 11350, a deferred entry of judgment is often available, which if successfully satisfied, will result in a dismissal of the charge.

-A violation of section 11377 is a "wobbler" meaning that it can be charged as either a misdemeanor or a felony.
-If charged and sentenced as a misdemeanor, the punishment is a maximum of one year in county jail and/or probation, fines, and potential restitution.
-If charged as a felony, the punishment is imprisonment for 16 months, two, or three years.
+A violation of section 11377 is a misdemeanor, with a maximum punishment of one year in county jail and/or probation, fines, and potential restitution.

 The fascination with Breaking Bad aside, the charge of manufacturing drugs is a serious charge with the potential for a lengthy prison sentence.
 These are typically referred to as "lab" cases, because they involved the manufacturing of methamphetamines on a small or large scale, prosecuted under Health and Safety Code section 11379.6.

 A conviction of this offense requires that the prosecution prove by its evidence that there is the ability to actually manufacture the drug and that there is an act in furtherance of the manufacture of the drug.
 Thus for example, if someone has all the ingredients but not all the equipment to manufacture a drug, he or she is not guilty of this crime, even if he or she indeed intended to manufacture the drug.